jorgegoco/react-todo-app/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 React To-do List App <a name="about-project"></a>
+# 📖 React To-do App <a name="about-project"></a>

-**React To-do List App** is an app that let us manage a list of tasks.
+**React To-do App** is an app that let us manage a list of tasks.
 We can edit, delete, and add tasks.
 Tasks are managed in our browser storage API, LocalStorage.

 ## 🛠 Built With <a name="built-with"></a>